-The London Borough of Southwark's (the Council) Regulatory Services Enforcement Policy sets out the approach to enforcement across the service.
-This Private Sector Housing Enforcement Policy is a supplement to that wider policy.
-It explains, in greater detail, the enforcement policy in relation to private sector housing (PSH) which includes owner/occupation, leaseholders, Registered Providers (for and not-for-profit Housing Associations) as well as the private rented sector (it excludes property owned and managed by the Council).
+The London Borough of Southwark's (the Council) Regulatory Services Enforcement Policy sets out the approach to enforcement across the services.
+This is a supplement to that policy that explains in more detail the enforcement policy in relation to private sector housing (PSH), which includes owner/occupation, leaseholders, Registered Providers (for and not-for-profit Housing Associations) as well as the private rented sector (excludes property owned by the Council).

-Private Sector Housing Services ensure that legally compliant housing conditions standards are maintained in privately owned residential property, this includes housing matters arising from privately owned land.
-In carrying out its functions, the service prioritises and targets resources to improve the private rented housing sector.
+The Private Sector Housing Services sets out to ensure that legally compliant standards of housing conditions are maintained in privately owned residential property, including housing matters arising from privately owned land.
+In carrying out its functions, the service will prioritise and target resources to improving the private rented housing sector.

-The Council regards all aspects of managing and renting residential property as a business and expects those engaged in it, e.g. as a landlord, a letting agent, managing agent, etc. to understand and be conversant with the relevant legal requirements and to take responsibility for their business undertakings.
+The Council regards all aspects of managing and renting residential property as a business and expects those engaged in it, e.g. as a landlord, a letting agent etc. to understand and be conversant with the legal requirements and take responsibility for their business undertakings.

-The Council's preferred approach to private rented housing enforcement is to take formal action where hazards are identified under the Housing Act 2004 as set out in this policy.
-In all other matters an informal approach will be taken initially, and guidance and advice offered to help businesses achieve the standards required.
-However, where this approach fails, where there is a history of noncompliance, or where it is necessary to protect the health safety and welfare of people or the environment, the service will take formal enforcement action in line with statute.
+The Council's preferred approach to enforcement of the private rented housing is to take formal action where hazards are identified under the Housing Act 2004 as set out in this policy.
+In all other matters an informal approach will be considered initially to help business achieve the standards required.
+Where this approach fails, where there is a history of non-compliance or where it is necessary to protect the health safety and welfare of people or the environment the service will take formal enforcement action in line with statute.

-The service's functions include; the licensing and proper management of houses in multiple occupation (HMOs), the licensing and proper management or privately rented homes, enforcement of the housing, health and safety rating system, overcrowding, public health matters and associated/related provisions.
-These service functions reflect the Council's statutory duties and are in-line with the Council's corporate objectives and associated strategies.
+The service's functions include the licensing and proper management of houses in multiple occupation (HMOs), the licensing and proper management or privately rented homes, enforcement of the housing, health and safety rating system, overcrowding, public health matters and associated/related provisions.
+The services functions reflect the Council's statutory duties and are in-line with the Council's corporate objectives and associated strategies.

-The service works closely with partners across London including other local authorities, other regulators, the Greater London Assembly and Registered Providers of social housing.
+The service works closely with partners across London including other local authorities, regulators, the Greater London Assembly and Registered Providers of social housing.
 Any protocols agreed with partners are referred to in this policy.
-The policy sets out the Council's transparent approach to private sector housing enforcement so that all stakeholders, including tenants and landlords, understand how we will deliver service functions and how they will be dealt with by the Council when it necessary to use statute to intervene.
+The policy sets out the Council's transparent approach to private sector housing enforcement so that all stakeholders understand how we deal with the service functions and how they will be dealt with by the Council when it necessary to intervene.